Going the Distance: What Grace Left Behind

 Misplaced.
 Misplaced?
 Like how do you misplace oil stock…Really?

 And somehow, not long after that supposedly, my aunt and uncle’s life took a turn toward the glossy.
 New job.
 Big house in Sugar Land, Texas.
 A pool.
 Business trips.
 Rome.
 The Vatican.
 A rumor that his boss paid for him to go see the Pope.
-The kind of perks not often handed out to just any accountant or comptroller for an oil and gas company.
+The kind of perks not often handed out to just any accountant or controller for an oil and gas company.
 Or maybe they were, I have no clue!

 My mom said my grandfather had written a letter she and my Nanny found once while snooping.
 It said he knew something wasn’t right.
 That he had plans to take legal action.
 Said the money was missing.
 One day, he went to the bank to pick up a prescription or something and the account was empty or drastically low on funds.
 That letter was supposedly found tucked away in a drawer at my aunt’s house.
 Apparently, it wasn’t meant to be seen again.